Custom VHH Nanobody Development Services

 How unique are the nanobodies that Cortalix delivers?

-The libraries that Cortalix uses are highly diverse, and the likelihood of two customers receiving the same nanobody sequence is extremely small.
+The immune libraries that Cortalix obtains are highly diverse, and the likelihood of two customers receiving the same nanobody sequence is extremely small.
 We make every effort to ensure that each clone delivered is unique.
 In cases where different customers request nanobodies against the same target, we take strict measures to avoid assigning the same sequence more than once.

 Do we have full ownership of the delivered nanobody sequences ?